ICAN-Lab/TO-ADAE/README.md

 ```bash
 python test.py
 ```
-It will output the localizztion of all three enviroments and detection accuracy in three enviroments.
+It will output the localization of all three environments and detection accuracy in three environments.

 ## Authors & Contributors
 TO-ADE is authored by
 [Wei Chen],
 [YuJia Chen],
-from Central University.
+from National Central University.
 The code is developed by
 [Wei Chen].
 Currently, it is being maintained by